w3c/webextensions/proposals/storage-get-keys.md

 ### Behavior

-This API will throw / populate browser.runtime.lastError in the case of failure, for example if access to the storage area is not allowed in the given context.
+This API will reject with an Error / populate browser.runtime.lastError in the case of failure, for example if access to the storage area is not allowed in the given context.